wcarc-on/wcarc-site/june_vhf_contest.md

 * A smartphone, tablet or laptop (to make 2.4 GHz microwave contacts over WiFi during your visit)
 * A transmit-capable SDR (e.g. HackRF, BladeRF, LimeSDR), if you have one
 * A Ramsey laser kit, if you have one
+* A handy-talkie to make FM contacts with the station
 * Food and drinks for yourself

 Contact information: